• Skip to main content

 If you want to read something short, check out the free stories available here or the links under “Publications” go to other places my stories have been published.
 Some of those are free to read online.

-If you prefer longer works, I have free samples of all my novels available on the site.
+If you prefer longer works, there are free samples of most of my books available on the site.
 Beautiful Red was my first book, and is a standalone cyberpunk story.
 Self Made, Act of Will, The Beauty of Our Weapons and Pixels and Flesh are a series (in that order) about future detective Andersson Dexter.
 Children of Arkadia is a standalone political space station epic and The Voyage of the White Cloud is a novel-in-stories about the middle years on a generation starship.
+The Qubit Zirconium is a fun science fantasy featuring the odd-couple alien detective duo Wibble & Pplimz, and is part of the KeyForge universe.

 My newest mainstream book, The Home for Wayward Parrots, is a lighthearted coming-of-age story full of geek pop culture and foul-mouthed birds.
 The YA series, Devi Jones’ Locker, is mainstream fiction — a light beach read that brings the beach to you.
 The first book in this series is Packet Trade.